History of Baku: Turn of the century

 The second half of the 19th century was notable for its advancement in communication.
 In 1868, the first telegraph line to Tiflis was established, and in 1879, an under-sea telegraph line connected Baku with Krasnovodsk.
 In the same year, the Baku-Sabunchi-Surakhany was in operation.
 The tracks were 520 versts (555 kilometres) from Tiflis and was completed in a relatively short time on 8 May 1883.
 The first telephone line was in operation in 1886.
 In 1899, the first horse tramway appeared.

 In 1870, a Lutheran-Evangelical community was established in Baku.
 However, in 1937, the clerics as well as the representatives of other religious communities were banished or shot.
 The Lutheran community was not revived until 1994, after the fall of the Soviet Union.

 In the 1870s, the number of administrative and public institutions had grown, among them a provincial court and arbitration.
-In the first years of the 20th century, a case considered in the district court won great popularity and lawyers from Petersburg, Moscow, Tiflis, and Kiev became involved because of fabulous fees often received there.
-The loudest litigations passed with the participation of a certain Karabek, who knew by heart the extensive code of laws of the Russian Empire and remembered all decrees of the Sacred Synod with exact reference numbers and dates.
+In the first years of the 20th century, a case considered in the district court won popularity and lawyers from Petersburg, Moscow, Tiflis, and Kiev became involved because of fees often received there.
+The litigations passed with the participation of a certain Karabek, who knew by heart the extensive code of laws of the Russian Empire and remembered all decrees of the Sacred Synod with exact reference numbers and dates.